lukaszbudnik/migrator/README.md

 tenantInsertSQL: "insert into migrator.migrator_tenants (name) values ($1)"
 # optional, override only if you have a specific schema placeholder, default is:
 schemaPlaceHolder: {schema}
-# required, directories of single schema SQL migrations, these are subdirectories of baseDir
+# required, directories of single schema SQL migrations, these are subdirectories of baseLocation
 singleMigrations:
   - public
   - ref
   - config
-# optional, directories of tenant schemas SQL migrations, these are subdirectories of baseDir
+# optional, directories of tenant schemas SQL migrations, these are subdirectories of baseLocation
 tenantMigrations:
   - tenants
-# optional, directories of single SQL scripts which are applied always, these are subdirectories of baseDir
+# optional, directories of single SQL scripts which are applied always, these are subdirectories of baseLocation
 singleScripts:
   - config-scripts
-# optional, directories of tenant SQL script which are applied always for all tenants, these are subdirectories of baseDir
+# optional, directories of tenant SQL script which are applied always for all tenants, these are subdirectories of baseLocation
 tenantScripts:
   - tenants-scripts
 # optional, default is: